chinapedia/wikipedia.abstract.en/Page/Artificial_intelligence.md

 Probabilistic methods for uncertain reasoning

-EM_Clustering_of_Old_Faithful_data.gif clustering of Old Faithful eruption data starts from a random guess but then successfully converges on an accurate clustering of the two physically distinct modes of eruption.]]
+clustering of Old Faithful eruption data starts from a random guess but then successfully converges on an accurate clustering of the two physically distinct modes of eruption.]]

 Many problems in AI (in reasoning, planning, learning, perception, and robotics) require the agent to operate with incomplete or uncertain information.
 AI researchers have devised a number of powerful tools to solve these problems using methods from probability theory and economics.[197]